diagrid-labs/catalyst-reference-apps/aws-pubsub/docs/setup.md

 endpoints in your catalyst Apps.
 Corresponding code is inside the `cdk-infra` directory.

-The third job creates a realtime Appsync API as a single point of entry into your application, using each generated endpoint as an http datasource.Corresponding code is inside the `cdk-graphql-stack` directory.
+The third job creates a Appsync API as a single point of entry into your application, using each generated endpoint as http datasources.
+Corresponding code is inside the `cdk-graphql-stack` directory.

 ## Running Locally